FA2024-ECE-461-Project/Phase2-Code/README.md

 5. session 2 should supply you an address you can open up with the browser, then you can look at the website hosted locally.
 6. (Optional) run `bunx drizzle-kit studio` in the terminal session that's in the root directory of the project to see what's in the database

+## Download from s3
+- This helper will be written in ``server/packageUtils.ts`` and should be able to use elsewhere in this codebase

 ## Notes on Team 7's code
 *It's very different, and it does take time to be familiarized* &emsp; --Nick Ko